Guadeloupe National Park Hikes

 Contact the Organisation des Guides de Montagne le la Caraibe, Maison Forestiere , 97120 Matouba; tel.
 0590/94-29-11.
 They are familiar with all the best hikes inside the national park.
-Through them, you can arrange day hikes or treks of a week or more.
+Through them, you may be able to arrange day hikes or treks of a week or more.

 Having a guide describe the terrain and vegetation on the La Soufriere climb made all the difference between knowing and guessing about what we were seeing.